Thursday, August 13, 2009

 Geduld

-She seemed hesitant towards her meal, circling it and then backing away as if it were still alive and she’d forgotten how to kill it.
+She seemed hesitant towards her meal, circling it and then backing away as if it were still alive and she’d forgotten how to kill.
 We felt relief when she pulled the pork out of the bag and ate the whole thing.
 But she left the rest.
 Sensing my disappointment, and still a little disgusted by my decision to give her a raw egg, Brit reassured me: “Don’t worry--it just means she has good taste.”

-I think I will name her Geduld, which babelfish tells me is German for Patience.
+I think I will name her Geduld, which babelfish tells me is German for patience.

 Monday, December 1, 2008